 How to get there

-Because you're paying extra money to attend this event, we recommend you plan ahead on how you'll get there so you don't miss any event time.
+Because you’re paying extra money to attend this event, we recommend you plan ahead on how you’ll get there so you don’t miss any of it.

 Buses will be running that early; however, they may not run as frequently as they do later in the morning.
 That means it is very important that you are at the bus stop with plenty of time to spare.

 It is an awful feeling to be rushing around only to watch the bus you needed pull away when you’re too late to catch it.

 Because of that, we do suggest thinking about using a Minnie Van to help expedite the ride to Magic Kingdom.